FINGERNAILS

 In training,

 Anna’s idealistic boss Duncan (Luke Wilson) assigns her to work with the instructor Amir (Riz Ahmed) to counsel couples and learn from him how to use the pliers to give the fingernail test (I bet Hamas can administer the test).
-The bloodied nails are then placed in a microwave-like computer that comes up with a love score to determine if the couple are compatible.
+The bloodied nails are then placed in a microwave-like computer that comes up with a love score to determine if the couple is compatible.

 Meanwhile Anna and Amir find they are attracted to each other the old fashioned way through their emotions and through a physical attraction, but as long as employed at the Love Institute they would have to take the fingernail test to prove their love.